CompositionalIT/farmer/docs/content/api-overview/resources/resource-group.md

 ---
-title: "ARM Deployment"
+title: "Resource Group"
 date: 2020-02-05T08:53:46+01:00
 weight: 1
 chapter: false
 ---

 #### Overview
-The ARM deployment builder is always the top-level element of your deployment.
+The Resource Group builder is always the top-level element of your deployment.
 It contains the manifest of all Farmer resources that you create.

 #### Builder Keywords
 | Keyword | Purpose |